samrat-ghosh-13/samrat-ghosh-13/README.md

 ### Hi there 👋, I'm Samrat.

 I work as a Senior Consultant at Deloitte Digital.
-Web Application Development and Design fascinates me.
-For five years, I've focused on front end development to deliver product functionality on time.
+I love Web Application Development.

-Tech Stack:
+I have worked with the following technologies:
 - React, Vue
 - JavaScript (ES6+), Typescript
 - Redux, Vuex